 Marriage and Children

 Anna Climenhaga, Henry’s first born child, was born in June of 1793.
-As she would have been conceived about September of 1792, this coincides with the end of Henry’s three year indenture (see footnote 11).
+As she would have been conceived about September of 1792, this coincides with the end of Henry’s three year indenture.
 If he signed his indenture in April of 1789 he would have been released from service in April or May of 1792 giving him approximately five months to marry his beloved Barbary.
 Henry’s wife is believed to be Barbary Byers, daughter of Martin Beÿers/Byers.
-A Martin Byers owned land bordering the Keagy property.
+A Martin Byers owned land bordering the Keagy property–this land was subsequently sold in the early part of the 1790s.

 The laws regarding indentured servitude at that time likely stopped Henry and Barbary from marrying sooner.
 A marriage between a servant and a free person required the consent of the Master – if consent was not garnered the servant was required to pay twelve pounds or one year’s labour.
 In religious societies, like the Mennonites, servants were allowed to marry while still under indenture without risk of penalty provided the Master was given notice at least one month before the marriage was solemnized.
 However, a fine of 50 pounds could be levied against any officer that solemnized a marriage of any persons without the proper credentials (Geiser, 1901).
 It is also possible the Henry didn’t court Barbary until his indenture had ended so as to have the time to dedicate to providing a place of their own.
 It was no disgrace to be or to have been a servant, and intermarriages between Masters and servants were not of rare occurrence (Henninghausen, 1909).